-Leaves are banned from the landfill and must be recycled.
-Watch the local newspaper for scheduled pick-up days in your area or below to see the schedule.
+Leaves are banned from the landfill and must be recycled or delivered to our drop site.
+Watch the local newspaper for scheduled pick-up days in your area or click to see the Leaf Collection schedule.

 I have cut some branches in my yard.
 How can I dispose of them?